temperodave/SmartLithium_BT/README.md

 >d57251dc74522e1309ec634fcc9a73 Encrypted payload of the BLE advertisement

 # Decryption
-The Victron BLE protocol is documented [here](https://community.victronenergy.com/questions/187303/victron-bluetooth-advertising-protocol.html)
-I leveraged the work of keshavdv to retrieve the necessary decryption keys and the comments of Jake Baldwin to understand the decryption process.
+The Victron BLE protocol is documented [here](https://community.victronenergy.com/questions/187303/victron-bluetooth-advertising-protocol.html)  I leveraged the work of keshavdv to retrieve the necessary decryption keys and the comments of Jake Baldwin to understand the decryption process.
+The decryption code was mostly from [zmwangx](https://gist.github.com/zmwangx/eef99a2c6a57dbac38a6a8b8ca3a7870).
 The encryption/decryption keys are generated when a new pin is generated, so the above examples are useful as they provide actual values; however, my keys have been changed.

 A couple notes - the Victron process uses AES-128-CTR with a little endian counter.
 Note that for the AES-CTR algorithm the counter value is incremented for each 16 byte chunk to be decrypted.
-This allows a single block or byte to be decrypted without having to decrypt everything before as you would have to do with a block cipher (AES-CTR is a stream cipher).
+This allows a single block or byte to be decrypted without having to decrypt everything before as you would have todo with a block cipher (AES-CTR is a stream cipher).
 OpenSSL doesn't support the little endian counter by default, but since Victron currently only uses a single chunk (16 bytes) it is possible to perform a decryption by passing the IV value as a little endian representation.

     echo 'd57251dc74522e1309ec634fcc9a73' | xxd -r -plain | openssl enc -aes-128-ctr -d -nopad -nosalt -K 0fc8d1b686829cbd0e0a916d625a0c20 -iv 7e32 | xxd

     hex string is too short, padding with zero bytes to length
     00000000: ffff 3f05 0000 0000 0b27 0000 0080 fe    ..?......'.....

 Note: the missing byte on the end is because I didn't pad the input string with 01 (repeating).
 Since the bytes at the end are ignored and as a stream cipher it doesn't change the outcome I didn't pad the input text.

 # Decoding the Advertisement
 To pack as much data as possible Victron has efficiently used the bits in the advertisement; however, on the reading side this means some bit manipulation is required.